 I am a PhD student in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health, Baltimore.
 I am developing statistical methods for DNA methylation data under the supervision of Dr. Kasper D. Hansen.
 I am also working with Dr. Elana J. Fertig in the Department of Oncology Biostatistics at the Sidney Kimmel Comprehensive Cancer Center.
 Our main goal is to find a method to correct for batch effects in methylation datasets.
 I am developing shinyMethyl, a simple and elegant R-software application for visualizing methylation data within an interactive interface.

 I obtained a Bachelor’s Honours degree in Mathematics and Statistics from McGill University (Montréal, Canada), during which I was introduced to the beauty of statistics by Prof. Masoud Asgharian.
 I also had the unique opportunity to work with two exceptional biostatisticians, Dr. Aurelie Labbe and Dr. Celia M.T.
 Greenwood, to whom I am infinitely grateful for helping me discover my passion for the field of statistical genetics / genomics.

+If you have an idea to tell someone "do my homework for me" I can recommend a verified site.
+Just follow the link.
 At the School of Public Health, Leonardo Collado Torres, Dr. Kasper Hansen and I organize biweekly a series of presentations called Genomics for Students.
 For more information, feel free to email me.